apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 I think autoresearch is the only way.
 This is not a research path for humans.
 If it's to be taken, it needs to be taken by machines.
 The arch search space and its dynamics are obvious, what experiments to run are obvious, and not all of it requires large amounts of compute, we just don't have the human capital to run the experiments and interpret the results fast enough.
 The other problem is that implementing this "the right way" requires writing an optimizing an absolutely insane number of rather exotic kernels.
 Kernel autoresearch needs to be solved before this is a tractable research area.

+* Basically just try everything with ZO that's already been tried with first order

 <!--
 <br>